Murphyly/Murphyly/README.md

 ![clipboard-image-1724034231](https://github.com/user-attachments/assets/a1f0a1ff-24ed-4643-be52-a0a7d5c32089)

-I hold a technical degree in Computer Science from IFBA and I'm currently pursuing a Bachelor's degree in Information Systems, with a focus on Machine Learning.
+I hold a technical degree in Computer Science from IFBA and I'm currently pursuing a Bachelor's degree in Information Systems, with a focus on Quantum Communication.

 ## 🔭 About Me